hazelcast/fraud-detection-onnx/README.md

 docker context use myecscontext
 ```

-Now that you've switch to your `myecscontext`, docker compose will use AWS ECS as deployment target.
+Now that you've switched to your `myecscontext`, `docker compose` will deploy to AWS ECS.

 ```
 docker compose up
 ```
 This will take 5-10 minutes to complete

-Once the process completes, you can check the 3 containers are up and running
+Once the process completes, you can check the 3 `Services` are up and running
 * `hazelcast-onnx`
 * `fraud-dashboard`
 * `management-center`